Graduate School Handbook part 13

 PGR 13.14 Collaborative work in the thesis

 PGR13.14.1 Where the thesis is the result of collaboration, a statement must be included identifying the separate and distinctive nature of the PGR’s individual contribution to the overall project, both in the thesis and any supporting published work.

 PGR 13.15 PhD, MPhil and Professional Doctorates: Published work not otherwise included at PGR13.10.1 (4.)

-PGR 13.15.1 Reference must be made in the thesis to any publications that have resulted from the research due to be assessed which have not otherwise been included as at PGR13.10.1 (4.).
-Copies of the documents must be placed in a secure pocket at the end of the thesis.
-The only exception is where the published programme specification requires that these are bound into the thesis in a specified way, (for example for some Professional Doctorate awards).
+PGR 13.15.1 Reference must be made in the thesis to any publications that have arisen from the research due to be assessed which have not otherwise been included as at PGR13.10.1 (4.).
+PDF copies of the documents must be submitted at the same time as the thesis, and completion of form RD20 (DOC) is also required.
+The only exception is where the published programme specification requires that these are included in the thesis in a specified way, (for example for some Professional Doctorate awards).

 Awards by publication (DPhil and MPhil) will follow submission requirements for their award in this respect (see PGR13.17 – PGR13.20).

 PGR 13.16 Other variations to the prescribed submission format